 If you can keep your tenants happy in your rental property, it will make your life as a landlord easier.
 Happy tenants are less likely to complain and more likely to renew their lease agreement.
-Here are five ways to keep your tenants from moving out of your property.

 - Don't Have to Find a New Tenant- You will avoid the time and hassle of screening new tenants for your rental.